jpedro/jpedro.github.io/random.md

 Coding does something to your brain.

 It structures it.
-But also introduces a dopamine reward mechanism when you get a high when you get it just right and things worked as you said so.
+It also introduces a dopamine reward mechanism when you get a high when you get it just right and things worked as you said so.
 No other activity that I know of allows such precise control.